 - Kidney disease or failure—too much potassium excreted

-- Significant elevation of glucose and ketoacidosis from poorly controlled diabetes
+- Significant elevation of glucose from poorly controlled diabetes

 - Poor diet

 - Excess alcohol intake

 Early hypokalemia may not have any symptoms.
 When symptoms do occur, they may include:

 You will be asked about your symptoms and medical history.
 A physical exam will be done.